amolmishra23/edx-adminxblock/README.md

 - Deleting a course.

 This XBlock can be imported into any course in edx.
 And all the system administrator's frequently performed tasks can be done with ease.
-For detailed project report please refer to the link : https://drive.google.com/file/d/0B9TCAG7AVugiSnYzNFVqbFRleXc/view?usp=sharing
+For detailed project report please refer to the [link](https://drive.google.com/file/d/0B9TCAG7AVugiSnYzNFVqbFRleXc/view?usp=sharing)